idbrii/vim-ripple/README.rst

 Compatibility
 -------------
-vim-ripple works with Ruby, Perl, and Lua.
+vim-ripple works with Python, Ruby, Perl, Lua, and VimScript.